BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <p><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-map.png" width=700 height=393 loading="lazy"></p>

+# Application Workflow

+ReadyRemit REST API operations enable you to create the following workflow for your end users:

+DIAGRAM

 # Directions

 To modify your fintech application to leverage the ReadyRemit Service, complete the following steps: